MikeHopley/ftl-ships-strategy/index.md

 Cloaking-3 costs 40, shields cost 120, and you start with Titanium System Casing which now sells for 25.
 But hacking costs 120!

-Auto-assaults (which have drones) no longer appear in sector 1, so jumping to nebula beacons is safer.
+Auto-assaults (which have drones) no longer appear in sector 1, so jumping to nebula beacons is safer (you might still want to avoid plasma storms).
+This also greatly reduces the chance of facing drones at suns: sun fights are 50% split between auto-ships and pirates, and the pirate ship is a random layout.
+Therefore suns are actually *safer* than other fights!

 ## Stealth C

-Plan your jumps carefully, to avoid being forced into asteroid fields and suns.
+Plan your jumps carefully, to avoid being forced into asteroid fields.
+Suns and pulsars are also bad, since they have a higher chance of enemies with drones.
 Look for flexible routes, so you can avoid these hazards without losing beacons.
-Asteroid fields are not as deadly as you might think, however, because the asteroid frequency is based on your shields system level.
+Consider avoiding nebulas too, as they often contain auto-assaults (with drones)&thinsp;&mdash;&thinsp;but plasma storms are worth trying, as you have a clone bay for the [incapacitated ships event](https://ftl.fandom.com/wiki/Plasma_Storm_Incapacitated_Ships).

 Put the Slug in piloting.
 I slightly prefer the Rock on weapons, because the central location offsets their slow movement.
 The Human can start in doors, and quickly move to engines.